ImplFerris/pico-pico/src/ultrasonic/code.md

 use embassy_time::Instant;
 ```

-We need GPIO types to control our trigger and echo pins, PWM to control the LED brightness, and timing utilities to measure the ultrasonic pulse duration.
+We need GPIO types to control our trigger and echo pins, PWM to control the LED brightness, and timing utilities to measure the ultrasonic pulse duration.r

 ## Mapping GPIO Pins